softlayer/terraform-provider-softlayer/README.md

 $ go get -u github.com/softlayer/terraform-provider-softlayer
 ```

+Alternatively, you can now also [download binaries](https://github.com/softlayer/terraform-provider-softlayer/releases) of the provider.

 Create or edit this file to specify the location of the terraform softlayer provider binary:

 ```